 As the vacancies in the province change frequently we encourage SIPPA candidates not to apply for positions as the licensing process and selection for SIPPA can take some time. saskdocs will work with you throughout the licensing process and will work with you to find a position in Saskatchewan that suits your professional and personal goals based on the opportunities available at the time you are selected for SIPPA.

-Candidates interested in the SIPPA program and practicing in Saskatchewan should be aware that at this time SIPPA candidates are placed in positions in rural Saskatchewan communities as this is where the critical need exists.
-SIPPA candidates are not placed in positions in the cities of Saskatoon or Regina.
+Candidates interested in the SIPPA program and practicing in Saskatchewan should be aware that at this time physicians are placed in positions in rural Saskatchewan communities as this is where the critical need exists.
+Typically physicians are not placed in positions in the cities of Saskatoon or Regina to complete the SIPPA Return of Service.

 Information about physician vacancies in Saskatchewan can be found at http://www.saskdocs.ca/work